by Denis Kehlmann

 Inside the box

-For build quality, the MeatStick appeared to be nicely constructed with no signs of either physical or cosmetic imperfections.
+For build quality, the MeatStick 4X Wireless Meat Thermometer appeared to be nicely constructed with no signs of either physical or cosmetic imperfections.
 The “probe” part intended for insertion into the meat is made with food-grade stainless steel for durability, heat conduction, and high heat tolerance.

 The entire MeatStick is just over 5 ¼” long, and the diameter of the probe part is a little under ¼” in diameter.
-The diameter is significantly larger than my current wireless and instant read thermometers, likely to house the sensors, internal battery, radio transmitter and antenna.
-The increased diameter is really not a concern unless cooking small, thin, or delicate items.
+The diameter is significantly larger than my current wireless and instant-read thermometers, likely to house the sensors, internal battery, radio transmitter, and antenna.
+The increased diameter is not a concern unless cooking small, thin, or delicate items.
 (See my salmon cook below.)

 Last, the MeatStick was designed in the USA by the California-based company, while the Stick itself is manufactured in Taiwan, not China, for those concerned.

-All operation and interaction with the MeatStick is through the app, available from either the Apple Store or Google Play.
-I downloaded it using the QR code provided and installed without incident.
+All operation and interaction with MeatStick is through the app, available from either the Apple Store or Google Play.
+I downloaded it using the QR code provided and installed it without incident.
 Upon opening, the app prompted me to create an account, which was fast and required only minimal information.
-It then provided a tutorial to guide me through the first time set up with illustrations, animations and concisely written information.
+It then provided a tutorial to guide me through the first-time setup with illustrations, animations, and concisely written information.

 Two important notes:

-- The app provides notification that the MeatStick needs to connect to your device (phone or tablet) via Bluetooth to receive temperature data.
+- The app provides a notification that MeatStick needs to connect to your device (phone or tablet) via Bluetooth to receive temperature data.
 This makes sense as there must be some kind of connection between the device and the Stick.
-However, the MeatStick also requires that Location Service be enabled in iOS, and permission given to access the device’s precise location.
-I assume the MeatStick folks anticipated possible sensitivity around these settings as they explain the need for these settings and how they use the location data.
-You can easily disable Location Services when not cooking, in fact the app suggests you do so.
+However, MeatStick also requires that Location Service be enabled in iOS, and permission given to access the device’s precise location.
+I assume the MeatStick folks anticipated possible sensitivity around these settings as they explained the need for these settings and how they use the location data.
+You can easily disable Location Services when not cooking the app suggests you do so.
 And should you forget to do so, as I did, the app alerts you and offers to turn these off for you!

-- A number of the setup screens require the user to tap an acknowledgement saying “I HAVE READ AND UNDERSTAND” before advancing to the next screen.
-While these acknowledgements felt heavy handed at first, I realize they ensure the user is aware of some particularly important information that helps prevent improper use or damage to the MeatStick.
-Clearly, they want to ensure a successful experience for the user.
+- A number of the setup screens require the user to tap an acknowledgment saying “I HAVE READ AND UNDERSTAND” before advancing to the next screen.
+While these acknowledgments felt heavy-handed at first, I realize they ensure the user is aware of some particularly important information that helps prevent improper use or damage to the MeatStick.
+They want to ensure a successful experience for the user.